 What is splitting off, and what does it mean exactly?
-When we experience a shock during our formative years (conception, childhood, adolescence), like abuse, being left alone, hospital stay, divorce of parents, violence, stress in the family, difficult birth or issues at school, usually the affected soul part ‘shock freezes’ and stops continuing to develop together with the rest of the body system.
+When we experience a shock during our formative years (conception, childhood, adolescence), like abuse, being left alone, hospital stay, parents’ divorce, violence, repeated stress in the family, difficult birth or issues at school, usually the affected soul part ‘shock freezes’ and stops continuing to develop together with the rest of the body system.
 This withdrawal is a human self-protection mechanism and does not happen consciously.
 So if there were disturbing experiences at the age of 1, 3, and 7 years, then the adult carries isolated aspects of himself of exactly the age when the dissociation took place.
 And depending on the current life situation and triggers, the 1-, 3- or 7-year-old self reacts.
 Reactive, regressive behaviour in adults is an indication of those split-off parts which call for attention to get re-integrated.

-Withdrawal and sulking in a conflict situation amongst adults are typical childhood patterns that may occur, as long as the grown up has not yet integrated the inner child facets.
+Withdrawal and sulking in a conflict situation amongst adults are typical childhood patterns that may occur, as long as the grown-up has not yet integrated the inner child facets.
 Helplessness and uncontrollable tears associated with a feeling of powerlessness also belong to a child, not to an adult.
-Equally characteristic is the insatiable need for proximity, attention and approval.
+Equally, characteristic is the insatiable need for proximity, attention and approval.

 A common attempt to compensate for a wounded emotional body is an ‘exaggerated’ physical body, for example through extreme efforts to strengthen and perfect the body (extreme muscle training, surgery) and outer appearance (clothes, make up, sex appeal) or to increase one’s status (education / knowledge, job title, accumulation / possessions etc).
-Whatever appears to be the right band aid for feeling safe, powerful and in control.
+Whatever appears to be the right band-aid for feeling safe, powerful and in control.

 A fragmented emotional body can also lead to distractions with spiritual activities.
-Spiritual escapism to avoid confrontations in the mundane world and therewith an examination of one’s unresolved emotional wounds and painful memories linked to this Earthly reality.
+Spiritual escapism to avoid confrontations in the mundane world and therewith an examination of one’s unresolved emotional wounds and painful memories.
 Distractions can include ceaseless visits of workshops, conferences and retreats as well as books, webinars and guru hopping.
-A more subtle form of spiritual bypassing are defensive attitudes: either spiritual snobbery or exaggerated niceness and optimism which sugarcoat everything with ‘love and light’ as we are ‘all one’ and ‘bigger than our story’.
-All these are strategies to hide from a self-responsible and honest reality check.
-They prevent us from truly feeling what’s going on inside of us, and therewith from healing.
+A more subtle form of spiritual bypassing are defensive attitudes: either spiritual snobbery and isolation, or exaggerated niceness and optimism which sugarcoat everything with ‘love and light’ as we are ‘all one’ and ‘bigger than our story’.
+All these are strategies to hide from a self-responsible and honest reality check, and the unearthing of one’s blind spots.

 It is fascinating that the subconscious mind of a human being knows exactly when something has been cut off and why (at what age, in this or a past life).
-Therapy that can facilitate such aha-moments, cognitive shifts and consciousness expansions is highly effective for healing the root cause of an issue and completely closing a timeline.
+Therapy that can facilitate such aha-moments, cognitive shifts and consciousness expansions is highly effective for healing the root cause of an issue and closing such timelines.